Frequently Asked Questions

 Fringe benefits are a direct cost to a sponsored project, are clearly related to the salaries and wages to be paid, and are shown as a separate entry in the budget.
 The Department of Health and Human Services (DHHS) no longer negotiates fringe benefit rates for the University.
 Fringe benefit costs have been calculated based on historical data.
 The actual costs for fringe benefits are charged (billed) to the sponsored project at the time the costs are incurred; the amount charged is based on salary, selected benefit package, and other variables applicable to the individual employee.
 If the actual fringe benefit expenses for a project exceed the projected amount included in the budget, it is the responsibility of the Principal Investigator to pay these actual costs from the direct award funds provided by the sponsor.
 OSP can provide advice in the preparation of budgets.

 It depends.
-Graduate students who have passed their PhD qualifying exam will have their tuition paid by the Provost.
-Tuition for graduate students who have not yet passed their PhD qualifying exam will need to be included in the proposal.
+Graduate students who are sourced from a sponsored project for an entire semester and enrolled for at least 9 hours of course credit will have their tuition paid by the Provost.
+Tuition for graduate students who do not meet these criteria will need to be included in the proposal.

 What is a subcontract and what information do I need from my collaborator before I can submit my proposal?